Skip to main content

 • Source already withdrawable (matured, or a prior borrower repay at par).
 The take fills with no source-side action.

-• Source not yet withdrawable: Someone (the taker or a keeper) must bundle a source-side borrow + repay in the same transaction to create withdrawable.
+• Source not yet withdrawable: Someone (the taker or a keeper) must bundle a source-side borrow + repay in the same transaction to make the source position withdrawable.

 Taker net rate (borrower)